Mbed-TLS/mbedtls/docs/psa-transition.md

 The PSA API does not support constructing RSA keys progressively from numbers with `mbedtls_rsa_import` or `mbedtls_rsa_import_raw` followed by `mbedtls_rsa_complete`.
 See “[Importing a PK key by wrapping](#importing-a-pk-key-by-wrapping)”.

 There is no direct equivalent of `mbedtls_rsa_export`, `mbedtls_rsa_export_raw` and `mbedtls_rsa_export_crt` to export some of the numbers in a key.
 You can export the whole key with `psa_export_key`, or with `psa_export_public_key` to export the public key from a key pair object.
 See also “[Exporting a public key or a key pair](#exporting-a-public-key-or-a-key-pair)”.

+A PSA key object is immutable, so there is no need for an equivalent of `mbedtls_rsa_copy`.
+(There is a function `psa_copy_key`, but it is only useful to make a copy of a key with a different policy of ownership; both concepts are out of scope of this document since they have no equivalent in the legacy API.)

 ### PK format support interfaces